tkleykamp/state-federal-datasets/README.md

 The accompanying .csv file (state fed data.csv) contains datasets that I have identified thus far.
 Contributions via pull request would be gladly accepted.

 ## Want to Contribute?
  Please do!
-If you have a github account, and know how to pull requests work, they will be gladly accepted.
+If you have a github account, and know how pull requests work, they will be gladly accepted.
 Otherwise, feel free to submit additions as an issue.

  Don't have a github account, or just prefer to do it the the old fashioned way?
 Download the "state fed data.csv" file, make your addtions, and email them to me: tyler.kleykamp[at]ct.gov